ssanchezor/GNN-RS/README.md

-# AIDL21: GAN-based synthetic medical image augmentation
+# AIDL21: Recommender Systems with GCN

-This repository contains different Generative Adversarial Networks (GANs) implementations to explore methods for synthetic data augmentation .
-They all are dedicated to Artificial Image Synthesis in the context of Medical imaging data.
+This repository contains different models for making personalized user recommendations.

-Our project aims to display the effectiveness of synthetic  data generation as a form of image augmentation technique to improve the predictive classification performance of a scaled up Convolutional Neural Network (CNN) known as EfficientNet, proposed in [ICML 2019](https://arxiv.org/pdf/1905.11946.pdf).
-We suggest an augmentation scheme that  is  based  on  a combination  of  standard  image  perturbation  and  synthetic  dermatologic  lesion  generation  using  GAN  for improved skin cancer classification.
+Our project aims to compare different models and evaluate how the use of models such as FM, GCN and GAT can improve the quality of these recommendations.
+Additionally, we assess how popularity bias affects these models.

 ### About
 Final Project for the UPC [Artificial Intelligence with Deep Learning Postgraduate Course](https://www.talent.upc.edu/ing/estudis/formacio/curs/310402/postgraduate-course-artificial-intelligence-deep-learning/) 2021-2022 online edition, authored by: